ddev/ddev/docs/users/providers/pantheon.md

     a.
 Login to your Pantheon Dashboard, and [Generate a Machine Token](https://pantheon.io/docs/machine-tokens/) for ddev to use.

     b.
-Run `ddev auth pantheon <YOUR TOKEN>` (This is a one-time operation, and configures ddev to work with all the sites on your account.)
+Run `ddev auth-pantheon <YOUR TOKEN>` (This is a one-time operation, and configures ddev to work with all the sites on your account.)

 2. Choose a Pantheon site and environment you want to use with ddev.